MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 ### 1.3 Reversing the Burrows-Wheeler Transform with the LF Mapping

-BWT is reversible, however, its not obvious how.
+BWT is reversible, however, it's not obvious how.
-Rewrite BW Matrix so that every character is given a rank depending on occurence in string T.
+Rewrite BW Matrix so that every character is given a rank depending on occurrence in string T.
-Ranking characters in string T is called T-ranking.
+Ranking characters in string T is called **T-ranking**.
-First occurence is 0, second is 1, ...
+First occurrence is 0, second is 1, ...

 If T = ABAABA$, then BWM(T) is: